PowershellScripts/PowershellScripts.github.io/articles/en/spo/disableattachments.md

 ## User Interface

-You can disable the attachments in your SharePoint list directly in the browser and for a single list I would recommend this approach
+You can disable the attachments in your SharePoint list directly in the browser.
+For a single list I would recommend this approach.

+List settings >> Advanced >> disable Attachments

 <iframe width="660" height="400" src="https://www.youtube.com/embed/i8In3duIdq0" frameborder="0" allowfullscreen></iframe>